 Gmail personal settings:https://support.google.com/accounts/answer/6010255?hl=en

-If you are set up with SMTP (to utilize your own email) then you will need to add an Unsubscribe link at the bottom of your emails.
+If you're set up with SMTP (to utilize your own email) then you will need to add an Unsubscribe Link at the bottom of your emails.
 It’s actually a law!

 Choose the marketing template you want to use, or create a new template by clicking "New Document".
-We will use the "3 Month Reminder" for our example.
+We will use the "3 Month Reminder" for this example.